 the proposed program, consultations were conducted with customers and

 stakeholders in 2016-2017, through the aeronautical study process.
 In November 2017, the aeronautical study was delivered to Transport Canada for review.
-On October 18, 2018, Transport Canada confirmed their concurrence with our recommendations.
+Transport Canada has confirmed their concurrence with our recommendations.

 A phased approach to